 Is there a loan fee?

-You will not incur the loan fee if you are a student who is subsidised by the Victorian or South Australian State Government.Return to top
+You will not incur the loan fee if you are a student who is subsidised by a state or territory government.Return to top

 Will previous study or other debts affect my eligibility?

-No (unless you have already reached your FEE-HELP limit).
-Any previous study you have undertaken, and any other financial debts you may have incurred will not affect your eligibility to access a VET FEE-HELP loan.
-As long as you meet the above eligibility criteria and have enough of your FEE-HELP limit (see above) left to cover your tuition fees, you will be able to access VET FEE-HELP.Return to top
+Any previous study you have undertaken, and any other financial debts you may have incurred will not affect your eligibility to access a VET FEE‑HELP loan.
+As long as you meet the relevant eligibility criteria (see above) and you have enough of your FEE‑HELP limit (see above) left to cover your tuition fees, you will be able to access VET FEE‑HELP.Return to top

 How do I apply?